Doctors estimate that up to 80 percent of perceptual input in sports comes from the eyes.1

 The benefits of clearer vision are also important in other sports such as:

-- Golf – How you read a putt, how you align your body, how well you see the target and visualize your shot, and how you align your body are all influenced by your vision.
+- Golf – How you read a putt, how you align your body, how well you see the target and how you visualize your shot are all influenced by your vision.

 - Football – Football players often have to react to changing game situations very quickly, such as tracking the ball, and quickly and accurately seeing and anticipating where their teammates and opponents are on the field.
 Good visual acuity and peripheral vision are critical to assure a competitive advantage.